 When Lawson was in fourth grade, his grandma died, and staying at her house was suddenly no longer an option.
 Unable to locate his mom, Lawson moved to the Bronx with his dad, where he lived for about two years before running away.
 With nowhere to call home, he bounced between group homes in the NY metropolitan area until his sophomore year of high school, when he was adopted by a family in Rockland County.

-Amid the tumult of his childhood, Lawson found solace in music.
+Amid the tumult, Lawson found solace in music.
 His dreams of being an artist trace back to a family talent show at his grandma’s place, where he performed a cover of Mario’s “Let Me Love You” to rapturous applause.
 He cites R&B and neo-soul artists like Erykah Badu and Donell Jones as formative influences, and claims he didn’t fully appreciate hip-hop until later in life, when his group home friends introduced him to rappers like Jay-Z and J. Cole.

 By the time he moved to Rockland, Lawson was writing songs of his own.
 He struck up a friendship with a multi-talented artist named Chozus, who had a home studio in his basement.
 The duo pulled countless all-nighters together, tinkering with their sound and slowly cultivating an online audience for their work.
 Lawson got his first taste of viral fame in high school, when the New York radio host DJ Suss-One retweeted one of his freestyles.